ezra-bible-app/node-sword-interface/API.md

 This function works asynchronously and returns a Promise object.

+If the installation fails, the Promise will be rejected with the following status codes (based on SWORD):
+-1: General installation issue
+-9: Installation cancelled by user or internet connection suddenly interrupted

 **Kind**: instance method of [<code>NodeSwordInterface</code>](#NodeSwordInterface)

 | Param | Type | Description |